wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

     It occurs because not all nodes install mandatory updates.
     For example, a new update supports a new transaction type.
     Some nodes installed the update and can add this transaction type to the transaction list of a [block]().
-    Other nodes that did not install it won't be able to read and broadcast this transaction type.
+    Other nodes that did not install it will not be able to read and broadcast this transaction type.
     It will cause a fork, where some nodes keep pace with the original blockchain, and others do not.
 2. All node update releases can be either mandatory or recommended:
     - **<u>Mandatory updates</u>** typically contain crucial updates.
         After an update is published, it may take some time before it is activated.
         Sometimes it can take up to 1-2 weeks.
 You may find information about the activation time frames on the [releases page](https://github.com/wavesplatform/Waves/releases).
-        In the scenario when you don't have an update installed after its activation, your node will switch to a fork.
+        In the scenario when you do not have an update installed after its activation, your node will switch to a fork.
     - **<u>Recommended updates</u>** include minor bug fixes or slight improvements.
         Skipping such updates will not lead to a fork.
 However, for the best experience, it is still recommended to be installed.

-If you don't update your node before a feature activation within a mandatory update, your node will switch to a fork.
+If you do not update your node before a feature activation within a mandatory update, your node will switch to a fork.
 The risk of staying in a fork is that the node may stop working at one moment.
 As a consequence of a non-functioning node, there will be no opportunity to generate a block and receive a reward.